Baked Salmon with Lemon Caper Butter is an easy family dinner! Salmon baked to perfection and topped with decadent lemon caper butter.

-For this Baked Salmon with Lemon Caper Butter , I simply seasoned salmon fillets with salt and pepper and placed lemon slices on top before baking them in the oven.
-Once they were perfectly cooked, I topped them with a quick lemon caper butter.
+To make Baked Salmon with Lemon Caper Butter, I simply seasoned salmon fillets with salt and pepper and placed lemon slices on top before baking them in the oven.
+Finally, a drizzle of lemon caper butter at the end makes this baked salmon, seafood dinner perfection.

 Salmon can be tricky in our home.
 Ryan and I usually prefer white fish, especially cod.
 That being said, we do live in the pacific northwest so I am always trying to find ways to get more salmon into our diet.
 Plus it has all of those good Omega 3’s in it, which is a plus.